-Wells Fargo customers could be next to get credit cards without Social Security numbers
+Wells Fargo offers unsecured credit cards for those without Social Security numbers.

 Well Fargo reported that it is considering the possibility of offering credit cards to customers who lack Social Security numbers.
 Such a decision would follow Bank of America’s recently publicized pilot credit card program in the Los Angeles area that allows undocumented immigrants to apply for plastic.